LalithaOgireddy/Prompt-Engineering-and-Fine-Tuning-for-AI-Scenarios/Assignment.md

 # Workshop: Prompt Engineering and Fine-Tuning for AI Scenarios

+**I have used Huggingface AI platform for the assignment.
+I have generated API token.**

 ## Scenario 1 : HR Chatbot for CV Review and Feedback

 ### System Instructions: